jazz-soft/JZZ/jzz/README.md

 Syntax: **or(*arg*);**

-- If *arg* is a function, it will execute in the context of the current object, otherwise, it will be printed via the *console.log*.
+- If *arg* is function, it will execute in the context of the current object, otherwise, it will be printed via the *console.log*.

 #### and()